The need to find more effective ways of employee communication is immense.

 If you’re working in a multi-location workplace where one person’s from France and the other’s from Pakistan, an intranet can become a central hub for your team.

 From discussions about on-going projects to sharing important company news (and to even managing content within the software), an intranet does it all.

-Friday helps with this mission with asynchronous meeting routines and updates to help your team communicate in a remote environment.
+Friday helps with this mission with asynchronous meeting check-ins and updates to help your team communicate in a remote environment.

-You can set up routines within Friday for daily stand-ups, weekly check-ins, project kickoff meetings, one-on-one meetings, and even gather agenda items before a meeting.
+You can set up check-ins within Friday for daily stand-ups, weekly check-ins, project kickoff meetings, one-on-one meetings, and even gather agenda items before a meeting.

 Did you know, 40% of employed Americans would put energy into their work if they were recognized more often?

 An intranet, especially one which supports live-feed, can easily boost employee recognition.

 It also greatly increases employee engagement, as through it employees are not only on top of everything that’s happening within the organization, but can also receive instantaneous feedback.